Temporary Pacing Lead – Normal Tip vs Balloon Tip: Which One Should You Choose?

 Core Differences That Drive Clinical Choice

-The key difference lies in jaw design and gripping mechanism:
+The key difference lies in treatment approach and control:

 Quick Comparison Overview